mashalafzal/Automated-negotiation-replication-package/README.md

 5.1 output                    # a folder containing the working plots we used for exploring the extracted data and others figures used in the paper.
 5.1.1 horizontal.pdf          # a PDF file containing the contingency tables we used for the horizontal analysis.
-5.1.2 barcharts.pdf           # a PDF file containing the bar charts we used for explaining the research trends.
-5.1.3 searchProcess.pdf       # a PDF file containing the search process we used for performing the systematic mapping study.
+5.1.2 searchProcess.pdf       # a PDF file containing the search process we used for performing the systematic mapping study.
-5.1.4 lifecycle.pdf           # a PDF file containing the life cycle of the automated negotiation agent.
+5.1.3 lifecycle.pdf           # a PDF file containing the life cycle of the automated negotiation agent.

 5.2 rawData                   # a folder containing the raw data extracted from each primary study.
 5.2.1 data.xlsx               # an Excel spreadsheet containing all the extracted data.
 There you will find a colum for each parameter of the data extraction form and a row for each primary study.